CDAC Behavioral Healthcare, Inc.

 CDAC advocates the use of non-physical methods of de-escalation when needed and supports staff training toward the recognition and implementation of these techniques.

-All CDAC clients/client guardians may receive a copy of our entire Behavior Support and Management Policy, as well as a copy of the Training Program, at their request.
-All members of the CDAC staff undergo training, in order to make sure that all of our staff members know specific ways to help a client whose behavior is becoming out of control.
-At CDAC, we know that many of our clients have stressful life situations and difficult past histories.
+All CDAC individuals/individual guardians may receive a copy of our entire Behavior Support and Management Policy, as well as a copy of the Training Program, at their request.
+All members of the CDAC staff undergo training, in order to make sure that all of our staff members know specific ways to help an individual whose behavior is becoming out of control.
+At CDAC, we know that many of our individuals have stressful life situations and difficult past histories.
 Our attitude makes a big difference toward helping a person stay in control of their feelings and actions.

-If a crisis arises, CDAC staff members are trained to use a number of methods to help clients feel safe and prevent further increases in unsafe behaviors.
+If a crisis arises, CDAC staff members are trained to use a number of methods to help individuals feel safe and prevent further increases in unsafe behaviors.
 Here are a few:

-CDAC wants clients and staff to feel safe and to be safe in our offices.
-We hope that this explains the ways in which CDAC Staff will help clients whose upset feelings may become extreme.
+CDAC wants individuals and staff to feel safe and to be safe in our offices.
+We hope that this explains the ways in which CDAC Staff will help individuals whose upset feelings may become extreme.

 I have been offered a copy of the CDAC Service Philosophy re: Behavioral Support Management.
 I am aware that I can ask for a copy of this Policy and Training Program at any time.